sujanchikkela/CMPE255_Project/paper/paper.md

 - Box plot of the total customers by holiday
 ![box_plot_by_holiday](/paper/images/box_plot_by_holiday.jpg)
 In the above plot we can see that, more number of customers booked bikes during non-holidays compared to holidays.
-We can deduce that going to work has an effect on the demand for the bikes from the above plot
+We can deduce that going to work has an effect on the demand for the bikes from the above plot<br/><br/>